 1. Submit your nomination online here.
-Additional documentation is strongly recommended and can be submitted to email@example.com or mailed to Amy Jasiewicz, Section Liaison, NYSBA, One Elk Street, Albany, NY 12207
+Additional documentation is strongly recommended and can be submitted within the online nomination, emailed to [email protected] or mailed to Amy Jasiewicz, Section Liaison, NYSBA, One Elk Street, Albany, NY 12207

 2. Download and print the Nomination Ballot, and mail the completed ballot and supporting documentation to: Amy Jasiewicz, Section Liaison, NYSBA, One Elk Street, Albany, NY 12207.

 Click below to view past recipients.

 To recognize the professional career of a defense lawyer in private practice that embodies the highest ideals of the Criminal Justice Section.